Sicilian Culture: A Journey Through History, Art, and Cuisine

 With the advent of the modern era, realism became a fad.
 Sicilian art also began to show the influence of realism.
 At that time, social and political problems were very much on artists' radars.

 The best-known example of Sicilian realism is Giovanni Verga's short stories.
-(By the way, that was paid link, so order there, and support this site ;)) One of them, Cavalleria Rusticana, is also known as a famous opera.
+One of them, Cavalleria Rusticana, is also known as a famous opera.

 The Sicilian contemporary art scene is very active today.
 New artists use a wide range of media.
 As well as the present, their works also reflect the island's long history.